sgsellan/coms-4160-ray-tracing/README.md

 ### `PointLight::direction` in `src/PointLight.cpp`

-Compute the direction to a point light source and its _parametric_ distance from a query point.
+Compute the direction to a point light source and its distance from a query point.

 ### `DirectionalLight::direction` in `src/DirectionalLight.cpp`

-Compute the direction to a direction light source and its _parametric_ distance from a query point (infinity).
+Compute the direction to a direction light source and its distance from a query point (for directional lights, this should be infinity!).

 ### `src/raycolor.cpp`